Winery: Gilbert Cellars

 Some luminaries get the keys to the city, the Gilberts got a whole mountain.
 The 5th generation farming family has been growing in Yakima Valley for over a century and their wines put Washington’s amazing varietals on display with minimal intervention.
 A family business through and through, Gilbert Cellars is now in the hands of Gloria Gilbert.
 Building on her family’s legacy, she’s on a mission to make Yakima Valley your next tasting destination and put the very best Washington has to offer in your glass.

-This Washington-Bordeaux blend is made in the Yakima Valley – a warm, dry pocket of eastern Washington.
+This Washington-Bordeaux Cabernet Sauvignon is made in the Yakima Valley – a warm, dry pocket of eastern Washington.
 The climate there brings out the best in bold red grapes like Cabernet Sauvignon and Merlot – stars of the show in Bordeaux.
 Each sip is so intense, complex, and smooth, you might think you’re in France.
-Aged 30 months in French oak, this wine is silky smooth with a long, warming finish.
+Aged 18 months – 30% new French oak, 70% neutral French oak – this wine is silky smooth and finishes clean with a youthful acidity.

 - 100% Recyclable

 The watercolor brushstrokes represent the artful blend of reds.
 The white lines trace the outline of Gilbert Peak in the Cascade Range.

 Just about anything – perfect for a dinner party or summer BBQ.
 Versatile by design, this wine pairs uniquely well with pasta Bolognese, roasted chicken or grilled steaks.